-- Ksh.
-1,000 per unit for health workers in Kenya (Cost varies with the number of units a course contains)
+Ksh1,250 per unit for health workers in Kenya

-- US$ 350 for health workers outside Kenya
+US$ 450 per course for health workers outside Kenya.

-Payment can be made by a money order, bankers cheque, or by cash (if you visit our offices) payable in two installments.
+Payment can be made ONLY by a bankers cheque, direct cash transfer to our account or through MPESA payable in two installments.

 How do I enroll?

 Send an enquiry to:

 Distance Education Programe